Apollo013/ApacheCordova_AngularJS_WeatherApp/README.md

 * Deferred Promises using $q
 * Accessing external services with $resource
 * Data Binding
-* $watch & $watchCollection for listening to changes to $scope variables
+* $watch & $watchGroup for listening to changes in $scope variables